 The "Vicenza Stone" is a well-known and commonly used type of stone for architectural decorations and sculptures in general.
 The stone has the macroscopic aspect of gross limestone, with a varied structure, formed by clastic residuals and fossils that give value and beauty to the stone and make evident its naturalness and marine origin.

-Is in this specific and localized area of the Berici hills that the Peotta family has its own mines from which the Vicenza Stone used for sculptures is extracted.
+Is in this specific and localized area of the Berici hills that the Peotta family extract the Vicenza Stone used for sculptures.